 Prioritize paying off the higher-interest debt, like credit card debt, since that is costing you more the longer it goes unpaid.
 And, before accelerating your debt payoff, make sure you already have an emergency fund set aside.
 An unexpected financial emergency will just end up increasing your debt and hinder your efforts to pay it down, Kozack explains.

-debt consolidation loan is helpful in paying off existing debt across accounts, including credit cards, student loans and other installment loans.
+A debt consolidation loan is helpful in paying off existing debt across accounts, including credit cards, student loans and other installment loans.

 With an Upstart Personal Loan, applicants who have insufficient credit history and no credit score can apply.
 And if you do have a credit score, Upstart is open to borrowers with fair credit (minimum 600 score).